 The group continues its good work but was reorganized in 2012.
-A separate company publishes Consumer Reports and maintains an active web presence; the Consumer Union whence it issued now focuses on public advocacy and research.
+A separate company now publishes Consumer Reports and maintains an active web presence; the original Consumer Union whence it issued now focuses on public advocacy and research.

-Consumer Reports has always been notable too for not pulling punches, and its earliest reviews contain no-buy recommendations where it was felt appropriate.
+Consumer Reports has always been notable for not pulling punches, and its earliest reviews contain no-buy recommendations where it was felt appropriate.

 Perhaps most important external factor was the “war in Europe”, a literal description as the Japanese assault on Pearl Harbor was still in the future.
 America was at peace, but the war had many effects including the cessation of wine and brandy shipments from France, Italy, and Germany.
 Prewar stocks were going fast.
 The report perceived that this provided an opportunity for California, which indeed finally blossomed as a world wine-centre although I think rather later than the writers hoped.

 For the time, they were surprisingly bullish on the quality of California wine, calling the best of it “really good” although always placing Europe in the front rank for the topmost end.
 Some faith was placed in Argentina as an influential wine country, which indeed did also happen finally.
 Chile was not mentioned at all.
 The report bemoaned the shortage of French brandy and dismissed the California version as much inferior, in part because it was too young.